PalaeoClimateModellingUK/PalaeoClimateModellingUK.github.io/meeting_UCL25.md

 | 15:30-16:00  | Closing Remarks & Actions       | Chris  |

 ## ECR Presentations
 The ECR presentations are around 20 minutes and should try to give a flavour of the research that you've been doing (or intend to do).
-Titles in _italics_ are provisional.

 | Session | Name        | Instituion                        | Title |
 |--------------|---------------------------------|--------------------------|----|